From idea to live product

 Do you need to know how to code to use Claude Code?

-A proficiency framework that maps how professionals progress from basic AI usage to full orchestration.
+A measurable ladder from where your team is today to where the work needs them to be.
 Each level is defined by a human skill, not a technical one.

 You know AI exists and you have tried it.
 You type requests the way you would type into a search engine.
 The outputs feel hit-or-miss because they are.